safespring/docs/content/backup/install/rhel.md

 ### 2.a) Installation with automatic node registration

-The following command will install a package that contains an enrollment-scrip which will install backup client software, enable and run the ```dsmcad``` service and activate the TBMR service.
+The ```safespring-backup-setup``` package contains an enrollment-script which will install backup client software as well as enable and run the ```dsmcad``` service.
+The bare metal restore service TBMR is installed as a dependency.

 ```shell
 yum install safespring-backup-setup